Awareness, education, liaison and more...

 A lifeline for the non-Chinese speaking prison population

-Hong Kong prisoners are allowed only one ten-minute phone call every month.
-The weekly hour-and-a-half segment Prison Visitation on Air bypasses that strict regulation.
-The radio programme has become a critical lifeline for prisoners, especially foreigners, who have no local family support.
+The weekly hour and a half segment Prison Visitation on the Air has become a critical lifeline for prisoners, especially foreigners, who have no local family support.
 Prisoners and their families can phone in requests to read letters, play special songs and exchange messages in many languages.

 Voice for Prisoners provides partial funding to keep this radio programme – the only English-language radio show catering to non-Chinese inmates – on air.
 It is hosted by Bruce Aitken and airs every Sunday night on AM 1044 Metro Plus from 8:30pm to 10pm.